 Web 2.0 provides a highly connected social environment.

 It allows data exchange among anonymous people from all around the world.
 Acquiring information from such sources raises the question about its reliability and trustworthiness.
 Modelling social trust into computational trust appeared to overcome the trustworthiness problem (for both information and resources).
-Today, computational trust is integrated in many domains and contexts such as social networks, recommender systems [1], [2], file sharing [3], etc.
+Today, computational trust is integrated in many domains and contexts such as social networks, recommender systems [4], [5], file sharing [6], multi-agents systems [7] etc.

-We consider social trust as the belief of an individual, called truster, that another individual, called trustee, has the competence and the willingness to either execute a task to the favour of the truster, or to assist him to execute it.
+We consider social trust as the belief of an individual, called truster, that another individual, called trustee, has the competence and the willingness to either execute a task in favour of the truster, or to assist him to execute it.
 The assistance can simply be recommending another individual to execute the task.
-The truster tries to acquire information and constructs his own belief about the trustee before deciding to cooperate with him.
+The truster tries to acquire information and constructs his own belief about the trustee before deciding to cooperate with him [1].

-Building truster's opinion about the trustee is mainly derived by two means; the first is by exploiting previous interactions between both of them, so the truster relies on his own knowledge about the trustee (individual opinion).
+Building truster's opinion on the trustee is mainly derived by three means; the first is by exploiting previous interactions between both of them, so the truster relies on his own knowledge about the trustee (individual opinion).
 The second uses the word of mouth mechanism, where the truster exploits the collective knowledge of his trustee friends and their friends (collective opinion).
-Local trust models are those which exploit individual opinions as they are available, and collective opinions otherwise [1], [4], [2].
+The third is by relying on a global reputation score associated to the trustee (global opinions).